Approval: University Council June, 2011; June, 2016; June 22, 2017, November 16, 2017, June 18, 2020

 Student Exchange Program

 A Student Exchange is a program of study whereby partner institutions establish a reciprocal agreement which enables students to pay tuition at their home institution and to register and study at the host partner institution, with credit transferred back to the home institution.
+Student fees are collected by the host institution.
 The typical duration of an exchange is one or two terms.

 Taught Abroad Course/Program